What Is Pleural Mesothelioma?

 Radiation is used as a treatment to shrink tumors or reduce the spread of cancer in pleural mesothelioma patients.
 The treatment can be used before or after surgery.
 Radiation may also reduce chest pain and breathing difficulties if used as a palliative treatment.

 This treatment is used to boost the immune system’s ability to fight off the growth and spread of cancer.
-Immunotherapy drugs are a common treatment for pleural mesothelioma patients so that the body’s immune system can protect against unwanted cancers.
+Immunotherapy medications are a common treatment for pleural mesothelioma patients so that the body’s immune system can better fight against unwanted cancers.

 If you have pleural mesothelioma, compensation for medical costs may be available to you.
 Reach out through our free case evaluation to be connected with an attorney that can help you.